 Like for food recipes, craft recipes require precision.
 I recommend using proper measuring cups to measure your 1/2 cup of flour and 1/4 cup of lotion.

 Make sure you fill the cup to the top, then level up to remove any extra.
 If you add too much corn starch, the texture will be very crumbly, like sand.
 On the other hand, too much lotion makes the dough super sticky.

 Combining wet and dry ingredients

 In a large mixing bowl, add the body lotion and liquid food coloring if used.
-Use a silicon spatula or spoon to stir in cornstarch.
-It will look very dry and crumbly like sand and that’s normal.
+Use a silicone spatula or spoon to stir in cornstarch.
+It will look very dry and crumbly like sand, and that’s normal.

-Dig your hands it the mix and squeeze to bring all ingredients together.
+Dig your hands in the mix and squeeze to bring all ingredients together.
 Watch out!
-If you added food coloring, it stains your hands easily.
+If you add food coloring, it stains your hands easily.
 Kids don’t mind color on their hands but use gloves for kneading the dough if you do.

 How to make 2-ingredient cloud dough with baby oil?